Abdalrhman-Almarakeby/where-in-the-world/README.md

 ## Overview

-- Browse a list of countries and search for specific countries
+- Browse a list of countries and search for specific country by name or capital city
 - Filter countries by region
 - Click on a country to view detailed information including:
   - Flag